John F. Tierney: Foreign policy

 Tierney was a member of the House Committee on Oversight and Government Reform and chairman of the Subcommittee on National Security and Foreign Affairs during the 110th and 111th Congresses.
 Tierney introduced the 2007 House legislation that created the Commission on Wartime Contracting in Iraq and Afghanistan to study government contracting related to the Afghanistan War and the Iraq War.
 The same year Tierney chaired a congressional hearing over conditions at Walter Reed Army Medical Center.
 The center had been criticized in the press for its dilapidated conditions and inadequate care, as well as for prioritizing a "VIP ward" for non-soldiers.
 The House approved Tierney's amendment to direct $75,000,000 to secular school construction in Pakistan to compete against Islamic madrassas.

 Tierney is a critic of U.S. investment in missile defense, and has called for large budget cuts to the Missile Defense Agency.
 He introduced an amendment to redirect $966 million in funding from missile defense systems to other military initiatives.
 The proposal, opposed by Armed Services Committee leaders as "going too far", was rejected in a House vote.

 Personal life

 Tierney dated Patrice M. (Eremian) Chew of Marblehead throughout his 1996 campaign.
 They married in a small ceremony in April 1997 and now live in Salem, where Patrice works as a jewelry designer.
 Tierney has three stepchildren from his wife's first marriage.
-In June 2000, Tierney's stepson John Chew was arrested when about 25 grams (0.9 oz) of cocaine and $1,000 in cash were found in his Marblehead apartment.